System Design Space

 Problem & Context

 Users change filters and expect key metrics, charts, and tables to update quickly and consistently.
-The main UX risks are slow filters, inconsistent widget states, lost context after refresh, and permission-related errors that are hard to explain.
+The main UX risks are slow filters, inconsistent widget states, lost context after a refresh, and permission-related errors that are hard to explain.

 Functional requirements